Amad Diallo in Man Utd squad to face West Ham as Solskjaer provides team news update ahead of FA Cup clash | Goal.com

 Amad Diallo in Man Utd squad to face West Ham as Solskjaer provides team news update ahead of FA Cup clash

-Amad Diallo has been included in Manchester United's squad for their FA Cup fifth-round clash with West Ham on Tuesday, but Ole Gunnar Solskjaer is expecting Eric Bailly to join Paul Pogba on a list of absentees.
+Amad Diallo has been named on Manchester United's bench for their FA Cup fifth-round clash with West Ham on Tuesday, while Ole Gunnar Solskjaer is expecting Eric Bailly to join Paul Pogba on a list of absentees.

 The Red Devils have seen their World Cup-winning midfielder ruled out of their plans for “a few weeks” , with the in-form performer suffering the most untimely of setbacks.